 New York City Schools Offering Calculus Classes

-- The flagship of the university system, the City College of New York is situated on a 36-acre campus in Harlem, roughly nine miles from downtown Manhattan.
+- The flagship of the university system, the City College of New York is situated on a 36-acre campus in Harlem, roughly six miles from downtown Manhattan.
 Math programs at the college can lead to a bachelor's or master's degree.

-- The largest of all the schools in the CUNY system, Hunter College is located near Central Park on the east side of Manhattan, about five miles from the city's downtown.
+- The largest of all the schools in the CUNY system, Hunter College is located near Central Park on the east side of Manhattan, about two miles from the city's downtown.
 This college also offers bachelor's and master's degrees in math.

 Comparison of Schools

 The table below has been designed to provide you with a mathematical snapshot of our three featured schools.
 In addition to undergraduate tuition and financial aid figures, it includes information about admissions, graduation and retention rates.